Swallowtail Farm Campus

 Swallowtail's annual tradition is to hold the first week of each new school year at the farm.
 It is a wonderful way to bid one last farewell to summer as students and teachers settle back into the school routine.

 Each class has its own farm curriculum, guided by our Farm Steward, Noah Marquis.
-Our entire school goes to the farm once a month during the school year and individual classes frequently make their own trips with lessons and projects specific to their grade-level curriculum.
+Each class goes to the farm twice a month during the school year, and individual classes frequently make their own trips with lessons and projects specific to their grade-level curriculum.
 The farm provides Swallowtail children the opportunity to cultivate respect for the land in many ways: planting & tending gardens, building shelters for wildlife, and caring for farm animals.

 The farm is home to a variety of livestock, which are cared for by Farmer Noah and the students.
 There is also abundant wildlife in the area.